mwoehlke-kitware/lcm/WinSpecific/README.txt

 To get GLib for Windows, please see: http://www.gtk.org/download/windows.php

-The GTK project recommends using MSYS, but it's also possible to build it from source using Visual Studio, following the instructions on the Wiki:
+The GTK project recommends using MSYS2, but it's also possible to build it from source using Visual Studio, following the instructions on the Wiki:

 https://wiki.gnome.org/Projects/GTK+/Win32/MSVCCompilationOfGTKStack#GLib